 4. German Chamomile

 The flowers and plant parts of German chamomile and the volatile oil derived from them, all contain bisabolol, a substance that brings about rapid healing of the skin tissue and tones down both irritation as well as inflammation.
 Moreover, this essential oil also boasts of moderate analgesic and antiseptic properties, so you cover almost all bases with this one.

 You would have to be living not under a rock but on another planet to not have heard about the healing and antibacterial properties of lavender oil.
 The therapeutic benefits of this extract run the gamut, so it can definitely be used to treat mouth ulcers.

 Also known as lemon balm, Melissa oil is often considered to be one of the best treatment for canker sores owing to its significant antibacterial strength.

-A “must-have” in your EO cabinet, this one is a true multi-tasker.
-When used against canker sores, peppermint EO acts as an anti-inflammatory and antiseptic agent that prevents infection, soothes the pain and does all of this while leaving you with minty, fresh breath.
+A “must-have” in your essential oil cabinet, this one is a true multi-tasker.
+When used against canker sores, peppermint oil acts as an anti-inflammatory and antiseptic agent that prevents infection, soothes the pain and does all of this while leaving you with minty, fresh breath.